“Australian Tap Water is the best in the world”

-We hear comments like this from people from time to time when we offer Free Water Testing and Home Assessments.
-Mostly its on Facebook and unfortunately, we just don’t have enough space in a post to give this comment the time and analysis that it deserves.
+We hear comments like “Australian Tap Water is the best in the world” from people from time to time when we perform a FREE Water Test.
+Mostly its on social media and unfortunately, we just don’t have enough space in a post to give this comment the time and analysis that it deserves.

 So let’s break that down and take a proper look at the quality of water coming from our taps.